 Also, it isn't clear to me how one goes about setting up fcgi.
 What is the difference between fcgi and fastcgi?
 The Fedora 17 repository doesn't have any fastcgi libraries:

 # yum install mod_fcgi fcgi-devel fastcgi-devel fastcgi Loaded plugins: fastestmirror, presto Loading mirror speeds from cached hostfile * fedora: fedora-archive.mirror.iweb.com * updates: fedora-archive.mirror.iweb.com No package mod_fcgi available.
 Package fcgi-devel-2.4.0-18.fc17.x86_64 already installed and latest version No package fastcgi-devel available.
 No package fastcgi available.
 Nothing to do

 I don't see how to set up Wt to use mod_fcgi on this server (Fedora 17 with Apache2).
 After applying permissions and placing app.wt into application root, calling Apache returns 403 page.

-Updated by Bud T almost 9 years ago
+Updated by Bud T over 9 years ago